HoustonUseRs/intro-to-web-scraping/workshop_notes.md

 ### learning objective #2 is to show them one particular tool for using that structure to grab the data

-things that will be of interest but that we won't directly teach are:
-* Scraping PDFs (we can mention for this they can use tabula and its drivers)
-* Scraping pages with logins, data loaded through PHP, Javascript (we can mention for this they can use selenium and its drivers)
-* Advanced crawling (we can mention for this they can use something like scrapy spiders)

 Example websites:

 http://www.houstontx.gov/civicart/artbyzipcode.html